cszach/linux-cli-guide/README.md

 Just like `cat`, `head` and `tail` can take multiple files as input.
 However, when taking multiple files as input, `head` and `tail` do explicitly write the name of each of the file before printing the first lines of that file.
+This behavior isn't presented in `cat`.
 See example below.
 The command is `head -5 COPYING COPYING.LESSER`.

 ```
 ==> COPYING <==